 - (a) Skiers must ski to the outside of each turn, course or hazard buoy. - (b) A fallen Skier may be passed on whichever side is deemed to be the safest.
-The passing Driver or Observer shall acknowledge sight of a fallen Skier by raising a hand. - (c) All Skiers, whether in one up or two up event races, must ski in the wash of the boat at all times. - Penalty 30 second time penalty for the first offence; additional 30 second time penalty for the second offence; and disqualification for the third offence. - (d) Boats shall not follow closer than 100 metres directly behind any Skier except when overtaking, in which case it is imperative that the Driver should keep his boat in a different line than the preceding one. - (e) Boats may pass behind Skiers as long as they are not directly following behind the Skiers and are crossing the wash/wake at an angle.
+The passing Driver or Observer shall acknowledge sight of a fallen Skier by raising a hand. - (c) All Skiers, whether in one up or two up event races, must ski in the wash of the boat at all times.

+Penalty - 30 second time penalty for the first offence; additional 30 second time penalty for the second offence; and disqualification for the third offence.

+- (d) Boats shall not follow closer than 100 metres directly behind any Skier except when overtaking, in which case it is imperative that the Driver should keep his boat in a different line than the preceding one. - (e) Boats may pass behind Skiers as long as they are not directly following behind the Skiers and are crossing the wash/wake at an angle. - (f) When passing a Skier, boats must maintain a minimum of five (5) metres distance from Skiers.